 Best practices for fax workflows

-- Increase checkbox size - Larger targets survive compression
+- Increase checkbox size.
+Larger targets survive compression better.

-- Use simple fonts - Avoid decorative text
+- Use simple fonts.
+Avoid decorative text that may not transmit well.

-- Add white space - Prevents bleeding between sections
+- Add white space.
+Extra spacing prevents bleeding between sections.

 Instructions for respondents